 }

-Then add [FireworkSupportLibraryBridge enableMultiHostPlayback];
+Then add [FireworkSupportLibraryBridge enableMultiHostPlayback]; on application:didFinishLaunchingWithOptions: method.

-Copy // You should change the file to Objective-C Generated Interface Header name.
+// You should change the file to Objective-C Generated Interface Header name.

 // Generally, it's "{TargetName}-Swift.h"